Avatar Adventures – A Brighter Path to Successful Therapy

-Interactive avatars are now on the menu to assist therapists and parents of children on the autism spectrum have better therapy sessions.
+Avatar Adventures are ready to assist therapists and parents of autistic children have better therapy sessions.
 They are delivered via online video call sessions by live animation pioneer Gary Jesch of Carson City, NV.

-It seems that his avatars – cartoon fish, puppies, dinosaurs and people – are able to reduce anxiety and so those kiddos can ease into their interventions with less stress and more learning.
+It seems that his avatars – cartoon fish, puppies, dinosaurs and people – are able to reduce anxiety and so those autistic youngsters can ease into their sessions with less stress and more learning.
+The experience he creates in online sessions with kids are called “Avatar Adventures.”

 “I remember reading articles by Dr. Rosalind Picard in the ’90s, about how, one day, an avatar technology would be used to help those on the spectrum.
 When I managed to make it possible, it began a journey that I will never forget.
 Seeing how I’ve helped make a difference is so rewarding,” Jesch commented.

 Jesch (shown above at the controls) has created “Avatar Adventures,” which are weekly, 25-minute sessions where he connects with a young person and their parent or therapist via a remote conference call from his virtual clinic.
-On his end, he is controlling one of his animated “Digital Puppets,” and on the other end, a child with autism is observing and interacting as best as he or she can, always under the guidance of another adult, in the family home or office.
+On his end, he is controlling one of his animated “Digital Puppets,” and on the other end, an autistic child is observing and interacting as best as he or she can, always in the presence of another adult, in the family home.

 The Invirtua 3D Digital Puppeteer technology was studied at Brigham Young University, and the results were published in late 2019, by Dr. Ryan Kellems, Special Education Program Coordinator – Counseling Psychology & Special Education, Brigham Young University.
 It has also been used at the Department of Speech Pathology and Audiology at the University of Nevada-Reno under Dr. Debra Vigil.